Aafiya-01/frontend_store-rating-app/README.md

 ## About The Project

-This project was done according to the requirements in the challenge given in the coding challenge section.
+This project was done according to the requirements in the FullStack Intern Coding Challenge by Roxiler

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Backend

-Find backend code here: [Github](https://github.com/RajathRao2000/backend_store-rating-app)
+Find backend code here: [Github](https://github.com/Aafiya-01/backend_store-rating-app)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>